JetBrains/Qodana/topics/flexinspect.md

 Make sure that [IntelliJ IDEA](https://www.jetbrains.com/idea/) is installed on your machine.

-Out of the box, IntelliJ IDEA support Java and [Kotlin](%kotlin%).
+Out of the box, IntelliJ IDEA supports Java and [Kotlin](%kotlin%).
 The Ultimate edition of IntelliJ IDEA also provides the default support for [JavaScript](%js%) and [TypeScript](%ts%).
 To provide support for other languages like [PHP](https://plugins.jetbrains.com/plugin/6610-php), [Go](https://plugins.jetbrains.com/plugin/9568-go), and [Python](https://plugins.jetbrains.com/plugin/631-python), you can install plugins from
 [JetBrains Marketplace](https://plugins.jetbrains.com/).
 The detailed information is available on the